 Olivier Ghesquiere was appointed President and Chief Executive Officer and to our board of directors in August 2018.
 Mr. Ghesquiere served as our Executive Vice President - Leasing from January 2017 to August 2018, responsible for worldwide sales and marketing related activities and operations.
 Mr. Ghesquiere served as our Senior Vice President - Marketing and Sales since December 2015.
 Mr. Ghesquiere worked at Groupe Ermewa S.A. as Chief Operating Officer and then Chief Executive Officer from January 2009 through February 2015 where he was responsible for growing the railcar and locomotive fleet to become the second largest in Europe.
 During that time Mr. Ghesquiere was also chairman of Eurotainer SA for which he was the Managing Director from April 2004 through December 2008 where he developed their tank container business focusing on higher value segments of the market.
 Mr. Ghesquiere has served as Vice Chairman and chairman of the International Tank Container Organization (ITCO) leasing committee from 2006 through 2010.
-Mr. Ghesquiere holds a Masters in Applied Economics from the Louvain School of Management, Belgium.
+Mr. Ghesquiere holds a degree in Applied Economics from the Louvain School of Management, Belgium.

 Dudley R. Cottingham has been a member of our board of directors since December 1993 and served as assistant Secretary and/or secretary between December 1993 and October 2007.
 He has also served in the past as president of certain of our subsidiaries and continues to serve as a director of our Bermuda subsidiaries.
 Mr. Cottingham has over 35 years of experience in public accounting for a variety of international and local clients.
 He is a director and the audit committee chairman of Bermuda Press (Holdings) Ltd., a newspaper publishing and commercial printing company listed on the Bermuda Stock Exchange and is chairman of the listing committee of the Bermuda Stock Exchange.
 He is chairman and an Investment and Operational Committee member of the Aurum Funds which are listed on the Bermuda Stock Exchange.
 He was a managing director of and was formerly a partner of Arthur Morris & Company Limited, a provider of audit and accounting services for international clients, since 1982.
-Mr. Cottingham is currently a consultant and had served as vice president and director of Continental Management Ltd., a Bermuda company providing corporate representation, administration and management services, since 1982 and a director of Continental Trust Corporation Ltd., a Bermuda company that provides corporate and individual trust administration services, since 1994.
-He is a director of Morris, Cottingham & Co.
+Mr. Cottingham is currently a consultant and had served as vice president and director of Continental Management Ltd., a Bermuda company providing corporate representation, administration and management services, since 1982 and a director of Morris, Cottingham & Co.
 Ltd. and their other group companies in Turks & Caicos Islands.
 Mr. Cottingham is a Chartered Accountant.